The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 25 – 19560320

 19560927 Gilbert Swan’s CV

 19561023 Sunday – Marlene Grosse and I sat together in the cloakroom.
 Went to Cumberland in the evening.
 HPM was speaking.
-Afterwards Marlene asked me to dinner next Sunday.
+Afterward Marlene asked me to dinner next Sunday.
 Graham talked to Anne Davidson.

 19561026 Wednesday – Softball match, we won.